smcclab/smc-course/_resources/01-faq.md

 things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

+## Are there any prerequisites?

+This course is pitched at a third year (3000) level and so in order to enrol we ask that you have completed at least one (6 unit) second year course in your discipline.
+If you don't meet this reuqirement but believe that you should be allowed to join in anyway, please get in touch to discuss it.

 ## I'm a musician/programmer and I'm worried that I don't have the required programming/music skills---will I be ok?

-Even after reading the previous two answers you still might be worried.
+After reading the previous answers you still might be worried.
 And everyone's different, so it's hard to give a definitive answer to this question.
 Still, one key question to ask yourself is do you _like_ the thing you're worried about not having the required skills in, and do you want to learn more